wp-plugins/iflychat/readme.txt

 == Changelog ==

+= 2.6.0 =
+Add filter to allow other plugins to determine if the current user can access chat.

 = 2.5.0 =
 Allow unregistered users or guests to set their name in chat without logging into your website.